matrix-org/matrix-spec-proposals/proposals/1763-configurable-retention-periods.md

-The above example means that servers receiving this message should store the event for a only 86400 seconds (1 day), as measured from that event's origin_server_ts, after which they MUST prune all references to that event ID from their database.
+The above example means that servers receiving this message should store the event for a only 86400 seconds (1 day), as measured from that event's origin_server_ts, after which they MUST purge all references to that event ID (e.g. from their db and any in-memory queues).

-We consciously do not redact the event, as we are trying to eliminate metadata here at the cost of deliberately fracturing the DAG (which will fragment into disparate chunks).
+We consciously do not redact the event, as we are trying to eliminate metadata here at the cost of deliberately fracturing the DAG, which will fragment into disparate chunks.
+(See "Issues" below in terms of whether this is actually valid)

 ```json
 {